 This is one of Mitchell's most-covered songs, with over 200 artists recording it.
 Among them: Steven Curtis Chapman, Ian McCulloch

 and Harry Belafonte.

-Buffy Sainte-Marie's version was included on the soundtrack to Quentin Tarantino's Once Upon A Time...
+The Buffy Sainte-Marie version is included on the soundtrack to Quentin Tarantino's Once Upon A Time...
 In Hollywood (2019).
 It plays as Sharon Tate drives through Hollywood.